LuXeVi1/KMUTT-CPE342-PlayerIntelligenceSystem_KaggleCompetition/Report/Report.md

 ### 4.3 Insights & Interpretation
 *   **Predictive Power:** Historical spending is the strongest predictor of future behavior ("stickiness").
 *   **Business Application:** Allows finance teams to forecast revenue and marketing teams to focus on high-probability conversion targets.

+### 4.4 Common Mistakes & Failed Experiments
+*   **Hyperparameter Tuning:** Initially, we used a small number of `n_estimators`, which prevented the XGBoost model from fully exploring and capturing the features to its full potential.
+After increasing the value of `n_estimators`, the model's prediction score improved significantly.

 ---